Purpose and Scope

 The complainant is encouraged to first attempt to resolve the matter informally by requesting a meeting with the respondent.
 Including the employee’s immediate supervisor in this stage of the process may be appropriate.
 While this step is recommended, it is not a prerequisite to filing a formal complaint.

-The Director for Community Standards/Title IX Coordinator or Campus Equity Officer are available as a resource to any student requesting assistance with completing the informal resolution process.
+The Director for Community Standards/Title IX Coordinator or Campus Equity Officers are available as a resource to any student requesting assistance with completing the informal resolution process.

-The Employee and Labor Relations department is available as a resource to any employee requesting information or guidance regarding informal resolutions.
+The Human Resources department is available as a resource to any employee requesting information or guidance regarding informal resolutions.

 Formal Complaint Process

 The formal complaint process is intended to provide fundamental fairness for all parties, as well as prompt and equitable resolution of complaints.
-A student discrimination complaint must be filed in writing.
-A Student Discrimination Complaint Form is available on the college website for this purpose at stlcc.edu/reportaconcern.
+A discrimination complaint must be filed in writing.
+An Equity Grievance and Discrimination Complaint Form is available on the college website for this purpose at stlcc.edu/reportaconcern.
 Written complaints may also be submitted to the Director for Community Standards/Title IX Coordinator via email, hand delivery, or postal service.
 The College will review and investigate complaints filed later than fifteen (15) business days of the alleged event or conduct, but information, witnesses, or access to other information necessary for a full and fair investigation may no longer be available the later a complaint is filed.

 Anonymous complaints can be filed through this process, but the College may be limited in its capacity to respond.
 The College may also receive information indicating discrimination or harassment and reserves the right to investigate concerns without the participation of a complainant or impacted party.
 Such investigations will follow the procedures outlined herein to the extent possible.